yduf/yduf.github.io/_posts/2020-11-30-k40-laser-cutter.md

 "  markdown="1" >

 **It is also essential that the water you use is non-conducting.
 The easiest way to achieve this is to use deionised water, (we get ours in 5 litre bottles from our local LIDL store at c.
 0.70€ per bottle)**

+- Anti-freeze is problematic.
+These can easily cause problems with conductivity.
+- Algae growth is a problem, as it interferes with water flow directly, deposits on the glass, prevents heat transfer, and on and on.
+	- Tetra AlgaeControl has been tested to not make your water more conductive.
+  	- Tetra’s AlguMin has been reported to work well.
+	- **Bleach is not recommended.**
 </div>

 Make sure that the outlet of the water cooling tube (the circled bit) is pointing up to let the air escape (raise the machine):